 Disclaimer for Tutorials: I use Photoshop CS 8 for Mac so I can't speak to how things may work in a different program.
-However, I've posted this tutorial in the forum & if you have any other general tips or tips for different programs, please post them in the thread for everyone to see!
+However, I've posted this tutorial in the forum & if you have any other general tips or tips for different programs, please post them in the thread!